almaavocado/almaavocado/README.md

 ⇴ 🐳 I’m looking to collaborate on Open Source projects to become a better programmer

-⇴ 🧐 I’m am currently looking for internship opportunities for Summer 2021
+⇴ 🧐 I’m am an incoming Spotify Backend Engineering Intern for Summer 2021

 ⇴ 💬 I have been working on my website: www.almaavocado.com